Filter...

 Join other German speakers for casual conversation at a local cafe to speak and practice German.
 This group is a great way to refresh and use your German.

-This group meets weekly 2-3PM on Tuesdays (except holidays) in the Russian Hill area.
+This group usually meets weekly 2-3PM on Tuesdays in the Russian Hill area, except holidays.
 Cafe address on Polk St between Union & Filbert will be sent by email to registrants.

 We ask that everyone who attends purchase a coffee/tea, or other drink or bite to support the cafe while we use the table.
 They have coffee, pastries, cookies, and sweet breads available under $5, plus lots of other tasty bites and drinks if you want something more substantial to snack on there or later.